-- 5.8.4 In winter the electrical infrastructure will be visible as a rows of mid-green boxes.
+- In winter the upper parts of the battery containers and inverter houses will be visible in Field 1, painted in a variety of recessive greens to create, overall, a disruptive colour pattern.
 The customer substation will also be clearly visible.
 The electrical infrastructure will be less visible in summer. - 5.8.5 The sensitivity is High (walkers but also some residents) and the magnitude of change High in winter and Medium is summer, resulting in a Major adverse effect in winter and a Moderate Major adverse effect in summer.
 Both effects are Significant.